 The process of calquing is a fascinating aspect of linguistics since it attests to contacts between differing languages and manifests itself in a variety of guises.
-Calquing involves loaning or transferring items of vocabulary and even phonetic and syntactic traits from one language to another.
-Here I would like to explore lexical calques, which is to say the loaning of vocabulary items, not as loanwords, but by means of translating their meaning from one language to another.
+Calquing involves loaning or transferring items of vocabulary and even phonetic and syntactic traits from one language to another.1 Here I would like to explore lexical calques, which is to say the loaning of vocabulary items, not as loanwords, but by means of translating their meaning from one language to another.
 In this sense calques can be thought of as "loan translations," in which only the semantic dimension is borrowed.
 Calques, unlike loanwords, are not liable to direct phonological assessment, which would otherwise help to fix the donor culture and the time when the initial semantic borrowing took place.
 Mesoamerican calques are represented in the textual record of the ancient Maya, and since many such examples can be dated with some accuracy on the basis of associated calendrical statements, these greatly expand the time-depth of attestations and assist in the identification of

-Thus, for example, the distinctive Nawatl phoneme $tl [\lambda]$ may have originated due to influence from Totonakan (Kaufman 2001:9, 12).
-In much the same way, the basic word order of Classical Nawatl-which is predominantly VOS (verbobject-subject)-contrasts with other Yuto-Nawan languages, which tend to be SOV (Haspelmath et al. 2005:330-333), and consequently it is clear that the dominant word order of Nawan is a result of its Mesoamerican acculturation (Kaufman 2001:24-28).
-Likewise, the dialects of Nawatl that exhibit SVO appear to be recent and can be said to have developed under influence from Spanish (see Campbell 1985:103; Hill and Hill 1986:237).
+1Thus, for example, the distinctive Nawatl phoneme tl [λ] may have originated due to influence from Totonakan (Kaufman 2001:9, 12).
+In much the same way, the basic word order of Classical Nawatl-which is predominantly VOS (verbobject-subject)-contrasts with other Yuto-Nawan languages, which tend to be SOV (Haspelmath et al. 2005:330-333), and consequently it is clear that the dominant word order of Nawan is a result of its Mesoamerican acculturation (Kaufman 2001:24- developed under influence from Spanish (see